nf-core/test-datasets/README.md

 ### Sample information

-The data is not barcoded
+The data is not barcoded.

 | Type	                |   Sample	  |
 |-----------------------|-------------|